awsdocs/aws-iot-docs/developerguide/device-defender-DetectMetricsGreengrassIntegration.md

 1. Deploy your Lambda function to your AWS IoT Greengrass group\.

-**Review your AWS IoT Device Defender device metrics using the AWS IoT console**
+**To review your AWS IoT Device Defender device metrics using the AWS IoT console**

 1. Temporarily modify the publish topic in your AWS IoT Greengrass Lambda function to "metrics/test"\.